 Once the library is terminated, it is as if it had never been initialized and you will need to initialize it again before being able to use GLFW.
 If the library was not initialized or had already been terminated, it return immediately.

-Some GLFW functions have return values that indicate an error, but this is often not very helpful when trying to figure out why the error occurred.
-Some functions also return otherwise valid values on error.
+Some GLFW functions have return values that indicate an error, but this is often not very helpful when trying to figure out what happened or why it occurred.
+Other functions have no return value reserved for errors, so error notification needs a separate channel.
 Finally, far from all GLFW functions have return values.

 The error code indicates the general category of the error.
 Some error codes, such as GLFW_NOT_INITIALIZED has only a single meaning, whereas others like GLFW_PLATFORM_ERROR are used for many different errors.

-The description string is only valid until the error callback returns, as it may have been generated specifically for that error.
-This lets GLFW provide much more specific error descriptions but means you must make a copy if you want to keep the description string.
+The description string passed to the callback is only valid until the error callback returns.
+This means you must make a copy of it if you want to keep it.

-Both the virtual screen and the client area coordinate systems have the X-axis pointing to the right and the Y-axis pointing down.
+Both the virtual screen and the content area coordinate systems have the X-axis pointing to the right and the Y-axis pointing down.

-Window and monitor positions are specified as the position of the upper-left corners of their content areas relative to the virtual screen, while cursor positions are specified relative to a window's client area.
+Window and monitor positions are specified as the position of the upper-left corners of their content areas relative to the virtual screen, while cursor positions are specified relative to a window's content area.

-Because the origin of the window's client area coordinate system is also the point from which the window position is specified, you can translate client area coordinates to the virtual screen by adding the window position.
-The window frame, when present, extends out from the client area but does not affect the window position.
+Because the origin of the window's content area coordinate system is also the point from which the window position is specified, you can translate content area coordinates to the virtual screen by adding the window position.
+The window frame, when present, extends out from the content area but does not affect the window position.

 Almost all positions and sizes in GLFW are measured in screen coordinates relative to one of the two origins above.
 This includes cursor positions, window positions and sizes, window frame sizes, monitor positions and video mode resolutions.